"Hey! It's the character page for the Paper Mario

-Gainaxing: Her breasts have their own sound effect, the game even acknowledges her bustiness during her introduction:
+- Gainaxing: Her breasts have their own sound effect, the game even acknowledges her bustiness during her introduction:

 "She [Flurrie] can also do a Body Slam in battle, squashing enemies with her... stage presence."

 - Spoony Bard: Her attacks are less powerful than those of other partners, and she has few advantages apart from hitting enemies at the top of the battlefield, which is later replaced by Vivian.
 The only thing she becomes good for is being a Stone Wall, due to her higher HP and her Life Drain ability.

-White-Dwarf Starlet: Apparently, she used to, erm, have less stage presence.
+- White-Dwarf Starlet: Apparently, she used to, erm, have less stage presence.
 Nevertheless, she remains popular, and even returns to the stage at the end.

 "Lemme at 'em!
 Yeah!
 Bring it!
 You ready for a beating?"

 where he hatches from a strange egg.
 "Yoshi" isn't his real name, though — his name is whatever the player decides to name him.
 He can carry Mario across gaps, functionally equivalent to Parakarry's ability, and Mario moves much more quickly while riding him.

 - Badass Adorable: For someone fresh out of the egg, he can hold his own in a fight.

+- Death of a Thousand Cuts: His attacks do 1 point of damage several times over.
 Except for his Gulp attack, which does the opposite by ignoring armor.

 - Easter Egg: The official art always shows a green Yoshi baby, but he comes in seven different colors◊ in-game!
 However, getting a specific color requires getting from the point where you save him from the hotdog vendor to when you run away from the Iron Clefts in a certain amount of time (or waiting a long time for the timer to reset).